Two Efficient and Easy-to-Use NLOS Mitigation Solutions to Indoor 3-D AOA-Based Localization

 \subsection{Results of Real-World Experiments}

 As shown in Fig. \ref{fig:hangar_photo}\footnote{Note that pixelization was applied in Fig. \ref{fig:hangar_photo} to cover the equipment from other laboratories for confidentiality purposes.}, ultrasonic onsite experiments were carried out in the hangar at the Technische Fakult\"{a}t campus of the University of Freiburg, Freiburg, Germany, where a Soberton Inc. SP-1303L speaker was placed in several different positions on the ground beneath the AOA receivers.
 Each AOA receiver is equipped with five TDK-InvenSense ICS-40720 microphones.
 Both speaker and microphones are commercial off-the-shelf hardware, which have been tested in laboratory to suit our needs.
 For the experiments, we employed frequency modulated chirp signals of duration $T_\textrm{s} = 50~\textrm{ms}$, start frequency $f_\textrm{start} = 20~\textrm{kHz}$, end frequency $f_\textrm{end} = 40~\textrm{kHz}$, and exponential instantaneous frequency.
-A chirp pulse train was played for two minutes with a pause in between two consecutive chirp pulse of $T_\textrm{pause} = 250~\textrm{ms}$.
-For each pulse, the direction vector (i.e., DVOA) was calculated for each receiver and fed into our proposed algorithm in order to estimate the source position.

-The orientation of the AOA receivers is calibrated by fusing the time-difference-of-arrival and AOA measurements.
-During the calibration process, the source moves in the localization area with a fixed height.
-Constrained optimization is then used to estimate the directions to which the receivers are pointing.
+A chirp pulse train was played for two minutes with a pause in between two consecutive chirp pulses of $T_\textrm{pause} = 250~\textrm{ms}$.
+For each pulse, the DVOA was calculated for each receiver and fed into our proposed algorithms to estimate the source position.
+The orientation of the AOA receivers was calibrated by fusing the time-difference-of-arrival and AOA measurements.
+During the calibration process, the source moved into the localization area with a fixed height.
+Constrained optimization was then used to estimate the directions to which the receivers were pointing.